State Of Play

 3) Not release the current version.
 Complete the UE4 port as a multi-platform target.

 The best option, as it unifies and yields a multi-platform game.
-It is also the most expensive due to the revenue loss from not releasing the completed PC version, while increasing the dev costs.
+It is also the most expensive due to the revenue loss from not releasing the completed PC version, while increasing the dev costs. if you want to know unblocked games free website then you must consider this game without a doubt.

 In addition to added costs, this options also adds a delay period of between 8-12 months.